 Sleep & Anxiety Supplements: What Works, What Doesn't

-Most natural sleep aids deliver modest help with few side effects — but only a couple have real evidence, and several popular ones are oversold.
-Here's what works, what doesn't, and the honest answer to the addiction question.
+Most natural sleep aids deliver modest help with few side effects — but only a couple have real evidence, several popular ones are oversold, and one (long-term high-dose melatonin) now carries a cardiovascular safety signal worth knowing about.
+Here's the honest tier list, the addiction question, and where supplements fit alongside the one intervention that actually fixes chronic insomnia.

 Magnesium glycinate (200–400 mg)